Getting started

 Installing the app

-Wood to Wedge is a Progressive Web App (PWA) — there's nothing to download from an app store.
-It runs in your browser but can be installed to your home screen so it feels and behaves like a native app.
+Wood to Wedge can be installed directly to your home screen so it feels and behaves like a native app — no setup required.

 1